-5. Apply stain or paint after sanding.
-Note: If you are planning on painting, leave the epoxy slightly rough so that is will more easily cover the epoxy.
+- Apply stain or paint after sanding.
+Note: If you are planning on painting, leave the epoxy slightly rough so that the paint will more easily cover it.

-Most woodpeckers will leave healthy trees alone, and scavenge dead trees for insects.
-Though that is what most woodpeckers tend to do, there is the sapsucker woodpecker which forages in a different method for it's food.
+Most woodpeckers will leave healthy trees alone and scavenge dead trees for insects.
+However, the sapsucker woodpecker forages in a different method for its food.

 It is a known fact that the sapsucker woodpecker can and does cause a lot of damage to trees.
 Why?
 It has no interest in dead wood like other woodpeckers, but prefers instead the sap of a live tree.
 In fact, the sapsucker will continue to forage on the tree, eating the sap and the insects that are attracted to the sap of the tree, until it kills it.

 Then comes the added problem as the sap begins to ooze from the tree.
 The succulent scent of the sap will draw insects, porcupines, and squirrels, further compromising the tree.

 Thus, it is important that you repair the damage before disease or other animals become attracted to the sap seeping from the tree.

 - Before making repairs to the tree, you should check to see if there is any bug infestation.
 If there is, identify the bug, and spray to kill the bugs to protect the tree.

-2. Clean the tree with liquid dish soap and water whereever the holes may be on the tree.
+- Clean the tree with liquid dish soap and water wherever the holes may be on the tree.
 Once the areas on the tree are cleaned, let the open air heal the damage.

 - You can wrap the area with burlap and tape with duct tape to protect the area.

-4. Some people have found success using a sticky repellent like Tanglefoot Bird Repellent around the area or even Deer Repellent like Plantskydd to discourage additional feeding on the tapped area.
+- Some people have found success using a sticky repellent like Tanglefoot Bird Repellent around the area or even deer repellent like Plantskydd to discourage additional feeding on the taped area.

-Since I like to see the woodpeckers around my house, I'm not one that really likes to use a sticky repellent.
+Since I like to see the woodpeckers around my house, I'm not one who really likes to use a sticky repellent.
 But deer repellent does work.